bigmlcom/bigmler/docs/index.rst

                                     categories
 --new-fields PATH                   Path to a file containing a JSON expression
-                                    used to generate a new dataset with new fields by combining or setting their values
+                                    used to generate a new dataset with new fields created via `Flatline <https://github.com/bigmlcom/flatline>`
+                                    by combining or setting their values

 Remote Resources
 ----------------